dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 🚀 Use the syntax above to make routes to map to the following:

 * GET `/`: Call petitions.getPetitions and render `index` in the callback
-* GET `/petitions/:id`:  Call Petitions.getPetition and render the `petition` page in the callback
 * GET `/sign/:petitionID`:  Call Petitions.addSigner and render the petition `petition` page in the callback

 🚀  For example, we should change the code to render our `/` route to be: